 In Fiscal Year 2021, Bonneville reported total fish and wildlife costs of approximately \$744.5 million.
-Of this amount, \$253.6 million was for direct expenditures by Bonneville under the Northwest Power Act to pay for fish and wildlife program mitigation projects such as habitat improvements, research, monitoring, and some fish hatchery costs.
+Of this amount, \$253.6 million was for the direct-funded program, which pays for projects such as habitat improvements, research, and some fish hatchery costs.

-The report also identifies other cost categories, including debt service on capital expenditures, operations and maintenance, and indirect costs associated with fish operations at the mainstem federally owned dams on the Columbia and Snake rivers.
+The report also identifies other cost categories, including debt service on capital expenditures, operations and maintenance, and indirect costs associated with fish operations at the mainstem federally owned dams on the Columbia and Snake rivers